Kadhafi's son Seif al-Islam registers to run for Libya presidency

 Issued on: Modified:

-Tripoli (AFP) – Seif al-Islam Kadhafi, son of slain Libyan dictator Moamer Kadhafi, registered Sunday to run in the country's December presidential polls, the electoral commission said.
+Tripoli (AFP) – Seif al-Islam Kadhafi, son of slain Libyan dictator Moamer Kadhafi, registered Sunday to run in December presidential polls seen as crucial to helping the country turn a page on a decade of conflict.

+Libya's first ever direct presidential poll, with a first round on December 24, is the climax of a process launched last year by the United Nations to draw a line under years of violence since the revolt that toppled Kadhafi in 2011.

 In July, Seif al-Islam, 49, emerged from years in the shadows and told The New York Times he was planning a political comeback.